Polyalthia longifolia

 Growing

 New plants are usually started from seed, which remain viable only for a relatively short time.
-After they are collected, the ripe fruit are left in the open for the rind to rot and soften, allowing easy seed extraction.
-The seed then are washed and air-dried under shade.
-Sown in a free-draining potting mix, most germinate within two to three weeks, and the young seedlings cared for in a nursery for around a year before being planted out.
-Care is taken when transplanting, not to damage the delicate roots.
+After they are collected, the ripe fruit is left out in the open for the rind to rot and soften, making seed extraction easier.
+The seeds are then washed and air-dried under shade.
+Sown in a free-draining potting mix, most germinate within two to three weeks, and the young seedlings are cared for in a nursery for around a year before being planted out.
+Care is taken when transplanting not to damage the delicate roots.

-It performs best on sites with full to partial sun exposure and on rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of a slightly acid to neutral nature, generally with a pH of 5.5 to 7.5.
+It performs best in full to partial sun and in rich, free-draining clay-loam, loam, sandy loam, and loamy sand soils of a slightly acid to neutral nature, generally with a pH of 5.5 to 7.5.
 Young plants need watering and protection from winds, especially under hot, dry conditions.
-Once established, they have good tolerance to drought.
+Once established, they tolerate drought well.

 Problem features

 The fruit attracts feeding bats and birds, which disperse the seed.
-However, there does not appear to be any records of its escape and naturalisation anywhere, despite its widespread cultivation outside of its native range.
-It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+However, there do not appear to be any records of its escape and naturalisation anywhere, despite its widespread cultivation outside of its native range.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a low weed-risk species for Hawaii.

 Where it grows